ShaistaShabbir-prog/AIX/README.md

     ```

     This will:
-    - Load the IMDB dataset.
+    - Load the IMDB dataset https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews/data.
     - Train an LSTM model on the dataset.
     - Perform a Membership Inference Attack (MIA)by training a shadow model.
-    - Apply privacy-preserving techniques (e.g., L2-regularization, early stopping, adversarial_training, cross validation etc ).
+    - Apply privacy-preserving techniques (e.g., L2-regularization, early stopping, adversarial_training, cross validation etc).
     - Re-run MIA and compare the results to assess the effectiveness of the privacy measures.

 5. **Monitor Training and Results**: